puzzle/unilu-pruefungsabfrage/shibboleth/README.md

 # Shibboleth SP with Apache httpd

 ## Create & Run Docker Image Locally
+1. Download the required certificates from [here](https://files.puzzle.ch/apps/files/files/7229088?dir=/Styles%20Uni%20Luzern/Certificates) and place them in `./secrets`.
+You may need to create the folder if it does not already exist
+2. Add aliases for `edview.unilu.ch` and `edview-test.unilu.ch` to your [host file](https://linuxhandbook.com/etc-hosts-file/).
+3. Create and run the docker image using the Docker Compose file `docker compose up -d --no-deps --build shibboleth`.

+When you start a session within the docker image you can find the metadata file from `AAI Test` or `SWITCH AAI` under `/var/cache/shibboleth/` which will be refreshed every hour.

+## Generate New Certificates
 The following steps can be done for `test` and / or `prod` environment.
 The commands allow the parameter `test` or `prod`.
 The default environment is `test`.
 See section [Commands](#Commands)s for further information.